sagangwee/sagangwee.github.io/_posts/2013-12-28-introducing-hyde.md

 (June 2016 - August 2016)

 * An anonymous chat platform built with Ruby on Rails geared toward first-year and transfer UC Berkeley students seeking to connect with similar peers with an emphasis on mental well-being and support
-* Updated user interface and implemented real-time dynamic system for peer counselor intervention using AJAX
+* Communicated with client and development team to reach feature deadlines
+* Responsible for updating peer counselor interface, creating a friendly user tutorial, refactoring and maintaining code base, retrieving and parsing data from the Typeform API, and updating pages to dynamically load using AJAX

 <img id="safespace" src="public/projects/safespace.PNG">